 It is also affiliated to Making Music (previously known as the National Federation of Music Societies).

-The orchestra has performed a large number of symphonies by Beethoven, Brahms, Dvorak, Mahler, Schubert, Sibelius, Tchaikovsky etc. Earlier works are represented by Albinoni, Bach, Boyce and Handel, whereas twentieth century composers whose works have been performed include Barber, Copland, Joubert, Shostakovich, Stravinsky, Meirion Williams, a former musical director of the orchestra, and Rory Freckleton, a member of the viola section.
+The orchestra has performed a large number of symphonies by Beethoven, Brahms, Dvorak, Mahler, Schubert, Sibelius, Tchaikovsky etc. Earlier works are represented by Albinoni, Bach, Boyce and Handel, whereas twentieth century composers whose works have been performed include Bartok, Copland, Joubert, Shostakovich, Stravinsky and Rory Freckleton, a member of the viola section.